Limeyuzu/starbound-server-config/readme.md

         ```
 2. Run install-steam.sh if Steam is not installed (sudo required).
 There should be a Steam directory under home ~

-3. Create the directory `/home/steam/steamcmd/starbound/mods/` and set this to be the folder to read all mod content from

-4. Edit mods.sh and add the workshopIds that you want.
+3. Edit mods.sh and add the workshop IDs that you want.
 Leave empty for no mods

-5. Switch to the user used to install steamcmd (e.g. `su steam`)

-6. Run `start-server.sh USER` where USER is your Steam username.
+4. Run `./start-server.sh STEAM_USERNAME` where STEAM_USERNAME is your Steam username.
 You will be prompted for a password/MFA.
 This is required because Starbound does not allow anonymous downloads from Steam.